Pomax/are-we-flying/docs/index.md

 export FLIGHT_OWNER_PASSWORD=passwerd
 ```

-Super secure!
+Just a [bae64](https://en.wikipedia.org/wiki/Base64) conversion of the string `usernamepassword`... super secure!
 Of course, when we make our web page available, we'll want to make triple-sure that we change this key to something a little more secret-appropriate =)

-Let's update our `server.js` class to tap into the key:
+Then, let's update our `server.js` class with a bit of code that lets clients authenticate

 ```js
 ...